 Step 5: Sauté the aromatics

-Add the garlic and onion, then sauté until softened and aromatic.
+Add 6 garlic cloves (smashed) and 1 medium onion (chopped) and sauté until softened and fragrant.

 Step 6: Add pork and seasonings